 Again, this example has one match in the session.
 You could also set the number of matches to 2 or more.

-As each table finishes the first half of their match, the table status will change to “R1A”.
+As each table finishes the first half of its match, the table status will change to “R1A”.

 Once both tables from a match have completed the first half, the players will return to their “home” table automatically.
-During the break they can change directions or partnerships, or substitute players.
-Players change direction by going to the lobby, then rejoining their team table in a different seat.
+If you selected Auto-⤨ : NS⬌EW at half-time, the players should not change seats manually (unless you are substituting a player).

 Once you, the director, are ready to move to the second half of round 1, press the Continue button.
 The timer will restart (at 60 mins in this example).